meihonggao/DeepLDA/README.md

-# DeepLDA: Identification of associations between lncRNA and drug resistance based on deep learning and attention mechanism
+# Identification of associations between lncRNA and drug resistance based on deep learning and attention mechanism (DeepLDA)

 ## Requirements
 DeepLDA is tested in the conda environment.
 Note: Before using DeepLDA, users first need to prepare the following softwares in the execution environment：